Updated March 20, 2023

 The FTP server follows server/client architecture.
 The data files are exchanged through an FTP server.
 The sender should upload the data files to be exchanged in client mode into the FTP server, and the receiver should download it in client mode from the server.
 Both the sender and receiver should have authenticated access to the FTP server.

 The large Business organization hosts its own FTP server environment for sharing large files with its vendors, dealers, and other stakeholders.
 The files will be uploaded by respective departments into their FTP server and shared with others.
 Medium and small scale businesses can avail of FTP hosted services to share files with their customers.
 FTP hosted services are offered in the cloud as well.

 FTP Servers works as follows:

-FTP client software will have to be installed in the client computer.
+FTP client software will have to be installed on the client computer.
 Logging into the server happens through this client software.
-Username and Password are sent to the servers using FTP commands and the server sends back the status of login as a message.
-Some FTP servers provide login/password-free access for downloading and uploading files using anonymous user id.
+Username and Password are sent to the servers using FTP commands, and the server sends back the status of login as a message.
+Some FTP servers provide login/password-free access for downloading and uploading files using an anonymous user id.

 3. Datasets used in Transfer

 In FTP, Data is transferred over the network in four different data representations:

 - ASCII: Data is converted into 8-bit, 128 Characters set ASCII code before the transfer, and this method is used to exchange plain text, numbers and special characters.

 - EBCDIC: Plain text data is transmitted using the EBCDIC character set.